Trebacz/Glasshousestore/wp-content/plugins/robo-gallery/readme.txt

 = Responsive gallery =

-Robo gallery it's responive gallery what is really important for the website page rank.
+Robo gallery it's responsive gallery what is really important for the website page rank.
 Robo gallery work on mobile devices as stable part of your website interface.
 Robo gallery lightbox also fully responsive and mobile devices friendly.

 = Polaroid gallery =

-Robo gallery have buil-in Polaroid gallery mode.
+Robo gallery have built-in Polaroid gallery mode.
 When you turn on Polaroid gallery mode every thumbnail of the photo gallery will have additional panel below thumbnails where you can publish title, description or caption of images gallery.

 = Portfolio gallery =

-Images gallery it's a best form to represent your porfolion on your website.
+Images gallery it's a best form to represent your portfolio on your website.
 With Robo photo gallery you can easily build your portfolio with images galleries, video galleries.
 Every images gallery could have different settings.
-You can create absolutely different photo galleies on your page which fit to your needs and design the best way.
+You can create absolutely different photo galleries on your page which fit to your needs and design the best way.

 = Video gallery, gallery lightbox, gallery links =